microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ## Managing terminals

-TODO://location and hide condition
+TODO://location add a tip under the screenshot

 Terminal instances can be added by clicking the plus icon on the top-right of the **TERMINAL** panel, selecting a profile from the plus icon dropdown menu, or by triggering the `kb(workbench.action.terminal.new)` command.
 This action creates another entry in the tab list associated with that terminal.

 Remove terminal instances by hovering a tab and pressing the trash can button, selecting a tab item and pressing `kbstyle(delete)`, by triggering the `kb(workbench.action.terminal.kill)` command, or via the right click context menu.

-`workbench.action.terminal.focusNext`: Focuses the next terminal group.` `workbench.action.terminal.focusPrevious`: Focuses the previous terminal group.
+`kbstyle(workbench.action.terminal.focusNext)`: Focuses the next terminal group.` `kbstyle(workbench.action.terminal.focusPrevious)`: Focuses the previous terminal group.

 ### Grouping